Tinggong/Microstructure.jl/docs/src/manual/compartments.md

 # Tissue Compartments

 This page introduces Compartment types with fields of relevant tissue parameters and forward functions inferencing signals from the compartment model and imaging protocol.
-Featuring spherical mean based models with compartmental relaxation-weighting.

 ## Overview